Where to enjoy banh mi in Newcastle and Lake Macquarie

 Cafe HaHa’s

 While Cafe HaHa’s serves up its own takes on Aussie cafe classics, you’ll be pleased to know it also specialises in Vietnamese fare, with banh mi, rice paper rolls, and spring rolls on the lunch menu.
-If you’re keen to eat banh mi at breakfast like is traditional, Cafe HaHa’s even does a breakfast banh mi!
+If you’re keen to eat banh mi at breakfast like is traditional, Cafe HaHa’s does a breakfast banh mi!

 Where: 266 Brunker Rd, Adamstown